Have you ever wanted to own rental property?

 When it comes to property management, there are really two options–either managing it yourself or hiring a property manager..
 Both have their own set of pros and cons, and it depends on your personal situation and goals.

 By managing a property yourself, you’ll get hands-on experience and also have more say in management style.
-You’ll choose the tenant, handle inspections, and deal with any maintenance or other issues that may arise.
+You’ll choose the resident, handle inspections, and deal with any maintenance or other issues that may arise.

 It’s a great option if you want to jump into the deep end and learn about management.